internal linking

 Ok, I’ll be the first to admit that I’m guilty of this one.
 It’s a very easy trap to fall into.
 We all want to lower our bounce rates, boost conversions and pass as much link value around as we can.
 And the more content you have, the more opportunities you’ll find to add links.

 But, it’s important to restrain yourself.
-If you have too many internal links, you’ll dilute your PageRank and your content will look spammy.
+If you have too many links, you’ll dilute your PageRank and your content will look spammy.
 Moreover, users will have too many choices to click, and probably won’t click on anything.

 Unfortunately, there is no magic number when it comes to how many links to add in a post.
 Again, some experts point to a very old video of Matt Cutts who said 100 is a good number to aim for.